 From the seller’s perspective, there is a big difference between a potential buyer who “says”they can offer the asking price now, and a buyer who has been pre-approved by a mortgage lender and can move right now, even if what they’ve been approved for is a little below what the seller has in mind.

 - Do you have a good credit score and history of stable income?

 Due to the previous housing industry collapse, mortgage lenders are going to take a hard look at your financial situation and recent employment history.
 At the same time, the HomeBridge team realizes that unfortunate things can happen which are beyond your control, and there are ways we can work with you on specific loan programs to help you overcome these incidents.

 - Do you pay taxes every year?

 We hope that you do!
-Websites abound listing the multiple tax deductions that can be taken as a home owner that are simply not available to renters.
-In addition to that, home owners acquire equity as housing prices increase and when they sell, they can reap the rewards of rising home prices.
+Websites abound listing the multiple tax deductions that can be taken as a homeowner that are not available to renters.
+In addition to that, homeowners acquire equity as housing prices increase and when they sell, they can reap the rewards of rising home prices.
 Renters are simply paying off their landlord’s investment.